Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 The patient herself should also follow a number of recommendations:

-• Start sexual activity only after the expiration of the period prescribed by the doctor.
+• Begin sexual activity only after the period prescribed by the doctor has expired.
 Usually it is 6-8 weeks.

 • Strengthen your pelvic muscles by doing Kegel exercises.

-• Monitor blood pressure and take blood biochemistry.
+• Monitor blood pressure readings and take blood biochemistry tests.

-• Regularly examined by a gynecologist, especially if the operation was caused by an oncological disease, since the risk of recurrence in this case remains.
+• Be regularly examined by a gynecologist, especially if the operation was caused by cancer, since the risk of relapse in this case remains.

-• Follow a diet to prevent weight gain.
-It is recommended to exclude fried and spicy dishes, as well as flour products from the diet, giving preference to fermented milk products, fruits and vegetables.
+• Follow a diet to prevent excess weight gain.
+It is recommended to exclude fried and spicy foods, as well as flour products, from the diet, giving preference to fermented milk products, fruits and vegetables.

-• Move more, stay in good physical shape by leading an active lifestyle and engaging in non-injury sports.
+• Move more, maintain good physical shape by leading an active lifestyle and engaging in non-traumatic sports.

 Operation option

-Although a hysterectomy is a major surgical procedure with consequences, sometimes it is a life necessity.
+Although a hysterectomy is a major surgical procedure with consequences, sometimes it is a life-saving necessity.
 If you are scheduled for such an operation, do not despair and panic.
-Timely therapy, competent rehabilitation after removal of the uterus and ovaries, and compliance with the doctor's prescriptions can minimize possible complications, and the quality of life only improves after the problem is eliminated.
+Timely therapy, competent rehabilitation after removal of the uterus and ovaries and compliance with the doctor’s instructions can minimize possible complications, and the quality of life only improves after the problem is eliminated.

-Here is how this operation can be carried out (video clip):
+Here's how this operation can be performed (video):

 dr911.ru